Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ## Architecture Details

-MONAI Deploy Workload Manager includes a set of services and APIs to interconnect other subsystems in MONAI Deploy.
+MONAI Deploy Workload Manager is divided into three separate services where each includes a set of services and APIs to interconnect other subsystems in MONAI Deploy.
 Every service in the MWM runs on one or more threads that may receive requests from external systems/services.
 It also interacts with a database and other external services, such as the App Server or Argo, for job management.

 ---

+### MONAI Deploy Workload Manager Core Service

 ### API Surface Area

-MWM provides the following APIs:

 - **MWM CLI**: A CLI (command-line interface) for interacting with the APIs provided.
-- **Authentication API**: Provides authentication/authorization to connected clients, such as the Informatics Gateway and other export service clients.
-- **Payloads API**: A set of APIs for uploading/downloading payloads to/from user-deployed applications.
+- **File API**: A set of APIs for uploading/downloading files to/from user-deployed applications.
 - **Export API**: A set of APIs to create export sinks, connect applications to export sinks, and register results.
-- **Data Discovery API**: APIs to register data discovery rules, connect the rules to applications.
 - **Notification Service API**: For subscribing/unsubscribing to MWM events.

----

 ### Internal Services

-- **Application Discovery Service**: A service responsible for scanning MONAI App Server and other supported orchestration engines for deployed MONAI Deploy applications.
+- **App Discovery Service**: A service responsible for applying user-defined data filtering rules to received datasets.
+Results of each ruleset get recorded for the Job Service.
-- **Job Scheduling Service**: A service that dispatches and records jobs sent to the orchestration engines and monitors job state and status.
+- **Job Service**: A service that dispatches and records jobs sent to the orchestration engines and monitors job state and status.
 - **Notification Service**: Notifies subscribed external entities of the system status and jobs' statuses.
-- **Data Discovery Service**: A service responsible for applying user-defined data discovery rules to received datasets.
-Results of each ruleset get recorded for the job scheduling service.
-- **Data Export Collection Service**: A service responsible for retrieving results from orchestration engines and distribute them to all configured export sinks.
 - **Data Retention Service**: Monitors storage usages, apply data retention policies, and cleans up storage.
+- **Result Collection Service**: A service responsible for retrieving results from orchestration engines and distributing them to all configured export sinks.
+---

+### MONAI Deploy Orchestration Mediator Service

+### API Surface Area

+- **App Registration API**: APIs to register MONAI Deploy applications.
+### Internal Services

+- **App Registration Service**: A service responsible for scanning MONAI App Server and other supported orchestration engines for deployed MONAI Deploy applications.

+---

+### MONAI Deploy Authentication Service

+### API Surface Area

+- **Authentication API**: Provides authentication/authorization to connected clients, such as the Informatics Gateway and other export service clients.

 ---